Nonprofit Statement of Activities: A Comprehensive Guide

 - Cash contributions.
 When nonprofits raise money from individual donors, major supporters, and corporate partners, these are all considered cash contributions.

 - Donated materials.
-In-kind donations are often made to nonprofit organizations in support of their missions.
-While these may be more complex to record in your financial systems, it’s still important to recognize these gifts in your financial statements.
+Many nonprofits receive in-kind donations of goods and services to support their missions.
+While these may be more complex to record in your financial systems, it's still important to recognize these gifts' fair market values in your financial statements.

 - Non-cash contributions.
 When individuals transfer assets like land and stocks to your organization, these contributions are still worth money, but don't quite fall under the category of "cash."